opener-project/core/README.md

 | Rubinius | >= 2.2        | >= 2.3.0    |
 | JRuby    | >= 1.7        | >= 1.7.16   |

-For the resource switcher you'll need to have [libarchive](http://www.libarchive.org/) installed as it's used for unpacking archives.

 ## Installation

 You can install opener-core as a Gem by running: